Standards of Ethical Conduct – Joshua Christian Academy

-(2) The educator’s primary professional concern will always be for the student and for the development of the student’s potential.
-The educator will therefore strive for professional growth and will seek to exercise the best professional judgment and integrity.
+- Our primary concern is the student and the development of the student’s potential.
+Employees will therefore strive for professional growth and will seek to exercise the best professional judgment and integrity.

 - Shall make reasonable effort to protect the student from conditions harmful to learning and/or to the student’s mental and/or physical health and/or safety.

 - Shall not unreasonably restrain a student from independent action in pursuit of learning.